Xeno828/webdriverIO-cucumber/README.md

-### WebdriverIO boilerplate code with Cucumber BDD

-This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.0.0) BDD framework.
-It support ES5 to ES8 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
-It generate Spec, JUNIT, Allure, JSON reporters as well.

 ### Installation

 This project is tested on ***Node v6.10.0 to v8.9.0***.
 While earlier versions of node may be compatible, they have not been tested or verified.